Moses in rabbinic literature: His wishes to avoid death

 Then Moses said: "Perhaps I must die only because the time has come for Joshua to enter upon his office as the leader of Israel.
 If Joshua shall now become the leader, I will treat him as my teacher and will serve him, if only I may stay alive."
-Moses then began to serve Joshua and give him the honor due to a master from his pupil.
+Moses then began to serve Joshua and honor him as a master from his pupil.
 He continued to do this for thirty-seven days, from the first of Shevat to the seventh of Adar.
-On the latter day he conducted Joshua to the tent of the assembly.
-But when he saw Joshua go in while he himself had to remain outside, he became jealous, and said that it was a hundred times better to die than to suffer once such pangs of jealousy.
-Then the treasures of wisdom were taken away from Moses and given to Joshua.
+On the latter day, he took Joshua to the tent of the assembly.
+But when he saw Joshua go in while he had to remain outside, he became jealous and said it was a hundred times better to die than to suffer such pangs of jealousy.
+Then, the treasures of wisdom were taken away from Moses and given to Joshua.
 A heavenly voice was heard to say, "Learn from Joshua!"
 Joshua delivered a speech of which Moses understood nothing.
 Then, when the people asked that Moses should complete the Torah, he replied, "I do not know how to answer you," and tottered and fell.
-He then said: "Lord of the world, until now I desired to live; but now I am willing to die."
-As the angel of death was afraid to take his soul, God Himself, accompanied by Gabriel, Michael, and Zagziel, the former teacher of Moses, descended to get it.
+He said, "Lord of the world, until now I desired to live; but now I am willing to die."
+As the angel of death was afraid to take his soul, God, accompanied by Gabriel, Michael, and Zagziel, the former teacher of Moses, descended to get it.
 Moses blessed the people, begged their forgiveness for any injuries he might have done them, and took leave of them with the assurance that he would see them again at the resurrection of the dead.

-Gabriel arranged the couch, Michael spread a silken cover over it, and Zagziel put a silken pillow under Moses' head.
-At God's command Moses crossed his hands over his breast and closed his eyes, and God took his soul away with a kiss (mitat neshika).
-Then heaven and earth and the starry world began to weep for Moses.
+Gabriel arranged the couch, Michael spread a silken cover over it, and Zagziel put a silken pillow under Moses's head.
+At God's command, Moses crossed his hands over his breast and closed his eyes, and God took his soul away with a kiss (mitat neshika).
+Then Heaven and Earth and the starry world began to weep for Moses.

 Although Moses died in the territory of the tribe of Reuben, he was buried in that of tribe of Gad at a spot four miles distant from the place of his death.
-He was carried this distance by the Shekinah, while the angels said to him that he had practised God's justice (Deuteronomy 33:22).
-At the same time the bat kol cried out in the camp of the people: "Moses, the great teacher of Israel, is dead!"
+He was carried this distance by the Shekinah, while the angels said to him that he had practiced God's justice (Deuteronomy 33:22).
+At the same time, the bat kol cried out in the camp of the people: "Moses, the great teacher of Israel, is dead!"

-God Himself buried Moses in a grave which had been prepared for him in the dusk of Friday, the sixth day of the Creation.
-This tomb is opposite Beth-peor, in atonement for the sin which Israel committed with the idol Peor.
+God buried Moses in a grave which had been prepared for him in the dusk of Friday, the sixth day of the Creation.
+This tomb is opposite Beth-peor in atonement for the sin which Israel committed with the idol Peor.
 Yet it cannot be discovered; for to a person standing on the mountain it seems to be in the valley; and if one goes down into the valley, it appears to be on the mountain.